Brian Doerksen: Ministry

 Doerksen served as one of two co-pastors along with Dean Richmond, Janine Richmond, Irv Esau, and Karin Esau at an interdenominational church they started on Mother's Day 2006, called The Bridge in Abbotsford.
 This church met in Matsqui Village.
 Doerksen was a teaching and worship arts pastor and oversaw the church's growing team of worship leaders.

-Doerksen led Prairie Bible Institute's School of Worship Arts starting in September 2014.
+He led Prairie Bible Institute's School of Worship Arts starting in September 2014.

-Personal life
+Personal life and death

 Doerksen married his high school sweetheart in 1984.
-The couple have six children: four daughters and two sons.
+The couple had six children: four daughters and two sons.
 His sons both have fragile X syndrome.
-The family resides in Abbotsford, British Columbia, Canada.
+He resided with his family in Abbotsford, British Columbia, Canada.

+Doerksen died from Stage 4 cancer on July 21, 2026, at the age of 60.